Checklist of Other Year End Tax Issues

 - Employer Compulsory Superannuation Obligations:

-The deadline for employers to pay Superannuation Guarantee Contributions for the 2018/19 financial year is the 28 July 2019.
-However, if you want to claim a tax deduction in the 2018/19 tax year the super fund (or Small Business Superannuation Clearing House) must receive the contributions by 30 June 2019.
-You should therefore avoid making contributions at the last minute because processing delays could deny you a tax deduction in this financial year.
+The deadline for employers to pay Superannuation Guarantee Contributions for the 2020/21 financial year is the 28 July 2021.
+However, if you want to claim a tax deduction in the 2020/21 tax year the super fund (or Small Business Superannuation Clearing House) must receive the contributions by 30 June 2021.
+You should therefore avoid making contributions at the last minute because processing delays could deny you a significant tax deduction in this financial year.

-The maximum super contribution base used to determine the maximum limit on any individual employee's earnings base for each quarter of 2019/20 is $55,270 per quarter.
+The maximum super contribution base used to determine the maximum limit on any individual employee's earnings base for each quarter of 2020/21 is $57,090 and for 2021/22 is $58,920 per quarter.
 You do not have to provide the minimum support for the part of earnings above this limit.

 Company Tax Rates For Small Businesses

-The company tax rate for base rate entities with less than $50 million turnover is now 27.5%.
+The company tax rate for base rate entities with less than $50 million turnover reduced to 26% for the 2020/21 year .
+This rate will reduce to 25% for 2021/22 income year.
 A base rate entity is a company that both:

 - 80% or less of their assessable income is base rate entity passive income – this replaces the requirement to be carrying on a business.

-- Immediate Write-Off For Individual Small Business Assets
+- Immediate Write Off & Temporary Full Expensing for Individual Small Business Assets

 - Superannuation Tax Planning Opportunities